 Although it is strongly recommended that the student complete the entire dissertation process prior to leaving for internship, some students choose to continue dissertation during internship.
 In these cases, especially when the student is out of town, the student must be mindful of the fact that the dissertation writing process is time consuming and involves many drafts before it is ready for defense.
-If the student wants to walk in the May Graduation Ceremony, the Initial Dissertation Draft must be submitted to the Chair no later than December 15 to have enough time for multiple revisions so that a final version is ready for the Dissertation Defense that must take place prior to April 5, or the first Friday in April whichever is later.
+If the student wants to walk in the May Graduation Ceremony, the Initial Dissertation Draft must be submitted to the Chair no later than December 15 to have enough time for multiple revisions so that a final version is ready for the Dissertation.
+Defense that must take place prior to March 15.
 Students should also be mindful of postdoctoral hour requirement in the jurisdiction for which they are hoping to obtain licensure, as there is variability related to when one is officially able to begin accruing postdoctoral hours.
 The dissertation requirement is often the last requirement and should be addressed accordingly.